 Surprisingly, guinea pig stomachs behave similarly to those of humans.
 When a human is hungry, the stomach is giving a signal to the brain.
 This happens when we are full, too, so we know to can stop eating.

 Also, when they receive the “I am full” signal, they will go to sleep.
 Their digestive system is very fast.
-This is why after a big amount of food and a small amount of sleep they are still able to eat more.
-It is normal; it just seems strange to humans because our digestive system is not as fast as theirs.
+This is why after a big amount of food and a small amount of sleep, they are still able to eat more.
+It is normal.
+It just seems strange to humans because our digestive system is not as fast as theirs.

 Additionally, any change in their diet may cause something.
-Any poor choice you make regarding their diet is visible in their poo so be careful about that and remediate the situation as quickly as you observe something wrong.
+Any poor choice you make regarding their diet is visible in their poo.
+So, be careful about that and remediate the situation as quickly as you observe something wrong.

-Guinea pigs are rodents: they need food that keeps their teeth and hunger under control.
+Guinea pigs are rodents.
+They need food that keeps their teeth and hunger under control.
 Also, their food needs to be very healthy and plant-based.
 Every living animal on this planet is healthier if he has a balanced diet.

 A must for any pet is fresh water all the time.
 Their bottle should be at least rinsed every day.
 Never neglect the importance of water for animals and also for humans.

 The most important type of food for your little friend is hay.
 But as simple as it sounds, you need to be careful what hay you purchase.
 It needs to be high-quality such as timothy hay.

 Just like humans, guinea pigs cannot produce their own vitamin C, so it is administrated.
-They need it every day, and most guinea pigs get it from their usual diet, but if they don’t, you need to give them powder or a tablet of vitamin C a day.
+They need it every day, and most guinea pigs get it from their usual diet.
+But if they don’t, you need to give them powder or a tablet of vitamin C a day.
 Water-soluble vitamin C drops are not recommended.

 Vegetables are thought to be much more important than they really are.
 Because vegetables are full of vitamins and nutrients, people think they can feed their guinea pigs only with vegetables.
 That is very wrong.
 They are allowed to eat up to a cup of vegetables a day, and you should limit their intake of vegetables.

-Lastly, they are allowed to have a little sweet snack.
+Additionally, they are allowed to have a little sweet snack.
 They can be fed a little fruit every day, it is beneficial but never overdo this, their digestive system is very sensitive.

 Never feed your guinea pigs things like chocolate, popcorn, spicy food, iceberg lettuce or potato.
 These things do not do any good for them, they might even harm your little friend.